Surfing in Australia: Culture

+Surfing is a popular recreational sport around Australia, and a culture has grown alongside.
 The culture of surfing has grown dramatically from just being a relaxed way of living to a mainstream sport.
 The progression has led to research on the health benefits of surfing.
 The sport promotes cardiovascular fitness, muscular strength and balance.
 These physical benefits come from the constant paddling through the water, increasing arm and back strength whilst also increasing the heart rate.
 Surfing also gives one a chance to think and relax in an environment that decreases stress and relaxes the muscles.

-Demographics

-There are approximately 2.5 million recreational surfers in Australia, 420,000 annual surf participants, 107 surf schools and 2,292 accredited surfing coaches.
-Over 1 in 10 Australians surf as a recreational activity.
+Brands

+The country has launched corporate giants such as Billabong, Rip Curl, and Quiksilver.

+In film

+Filmmakers Albe Falzon and Jolyon Hoff are known for their surfing documentaries.
+Hoff created the Surf Film Archive to preserve old deteriorating footage shot on celluloid film, by digitising it.